-In the second part of the course, students will gain an understanding of financial markets supervision in the EU, the main phases of the supervisory cycle and the main supervisory models / approaches.
-Through case studies in small groups, students will also analyse and discuss supervisory problems and possible approaches to solve those problems.
+In the second part of the course, students will gain an understanding of financial supervision in the EU, the main EU supervisory bodies and their objectives, the main supervisory models / approaches and the supervisory cycle.
+Through case studies ingroups, students will also analyse and discuss challenges and issues of relevance to the topic under consideration.